tommybobbins/PiBrella-lesson/lessons/lesson3-plan.md

 ## Starter

+* Ask students to Power Up Raspberry Pi.
+Find Desktop and shut it down.
+* Distribute student handout.
+Ensure no battery packs remain on Students desks.
 * Explain what the Pibrella board is, that it has 3 LEDs and a switch.
 It also has a Piezo buzzer which allows it to play rudimentary beeps.
 Ensure that all students know that they must power up the Raspberry Pi and PiBrella using the microUSB (phone charger) socket located on the Pibrella and not on the Raspberry Pi.

 * Introduce Scratch, how to drag blocks, the block palette is where blocks are found and that the blocks are colour coded.
 Create a simple demonstration, showing the Green Flag and Red Button for starting and stopping programs.